seanredmond/Akrophonobolos/README.md

 Above, we said that the `Khremata` class stores the value internally as a (possibly fractional) number of _oboloí_.
-The more correct way to state that is that internally, the `Khremata` stores the value internally, in _oboloí_, as a Python [Fraction](https://docs.python.org/3/library/fractions.html).
+The more correct way to state that is that internally, the `Khremata` class stores the value, in _oboloí_, as a Python [Fraction](https://docs.python.org/3/library/fractions.html).
 You can access this directly as the `b` property of the class.
 In many cases, of course, this will be a unit fraction: